conda/conda/docs/source/build.rst

       # If osx_is_app is set, entry points will use python.app instead of python in Mac OS X
       osx_is_app: yes # (defaults to no)

+      # Whether binary files should be made relocatable (using
+      # install_name_tool on OS X or patchelf on Linux).
+See the "making
+      # packages relocatable" section below for more information on this.
+      binary_relocation: false # (defaults to true)

       # See the features section below for more information on features

       # Defines what features a package has